“When people talk about heart disease,

 In Coronary Heart Disease: What Is Coronary Heart Disease? the NHLBI explain:

 “The cause of coronary heart disease depends on the type.
-Coronary artery disease is often caused by cholesterol, a waxy substance that builds up inside the lining of the coronary arteries forming plaque.
-This buildup can partially or totally block blood flow in the large arteries of the heart.
-Coronary microvascular disease happens when the heart’s tiny blood vessels do not work normally.
-For most people, coronary heart disease is preventable with a heart-healthy lifestyle”.5
+Coronary artery disease is often caused by cholesterol, a waxy substance that builds up inside the lining of the coronary arteries, forming plaque.
+This plaque buildup can partially or totally block blood flow in the large arteries of the heart.
+Coronary microvascular disease occurs when there is damage to the inner walls of the heart’s small blood vessels.
+For most people, coronary heart disease is preventable with a heart-healthy lifestyle and medications”.5

 Menopause